Arts and culture is a way to affect change and express who we are and how we feel.

 - To build the public profile and value of Aboriginal culture within the local and regional area.

-The filming and recording component will be undertaken by Broken Hill Productions, directed by Jason King, who is experienced in working with the Aboriginal Community to collaborate on story-making.
-This will be undertaken with assistance from Jessica Byrne, an Indigenous filmmaker currently finishing a PHD through Deakin University.
+The filming and recording component was be undertaken by Broken Hill Productions, directed by Jason King, who is experienced in working with the Aboriginal Community to collaborate on story-making.
+This was undertaken with assistance from Jessica Byrne, an Indigenous filmmaker currently finishing a PHD through Deakin University.
 Recognition of Copyright and retention of materials will be held in the communities involved in the project.

 The Federal funding for the project has been provided through Indigenous Languages and the Arts, Department of Communications and the Arts.

 A Lino Print Workshop was held at the Hub Community Centre in Broken Hill for the Aboriginal Community, in June.
-A Weaving Workshop will be held in Menindee in September, with Maliangappa-Barkindji artist/weaver Clair Bates.
-An exhibition of Indigenous artists telling river stories through various mediums will be held at West Darling Arts in December, along with the film component of the project.
+A Weaving Workshop was held in Menindee at the Local Aboriginal Lands Council in September, with Maliangappa-Paakintji artist/weaver Clair Bates.
+A weaving workshop with the Murray/Darling Dreamweavers Group was held on the river at Wentworth with support from the Baaka Project.
+An exhibition of Indigenous artists (and a collaboration) telling river stories through various mediums will be held at West Darling Arts in December, along with the film component of the project.